philhawksworth/hawksworx.com/content/blog/joining-netlify.md

 Much of the magic "just happens", but there are further [powerful features](https://www.netlify.com/docs/) available for those who want to take control of them.

+I'm not alone in being a fan of Netlify.
+You may have heard some the Smashing Magazine team enthusing about their [move from Wordpress to a JAMstack](https://www.netlify.com/case-studies/smashing/) architecture, with [Vitaly Friedman](https://www.twitter.com/smashingmag) and [Sara Soueidan](https://www.twitter.com/SaraSoueidan) amongst those being vocal about the benefits.

+> we could have what we always wanted in terms of flexibility, speed, performance, architecture for the front end. <cite>— Vitaly Friedman</cite>

+and

+> everything works like magic. <cite>— Sara Soueidan</cite>

 ## The product and the team